couchbaselabs/try-cb-java/README.md

 Note that the project uses Lombok, so code generation through annotation processing must be enabled.

 ## Running the Application
-To download the application you can either download [the archive](https://github.com/couchbaselabs/try-cb-java/archive/2.0.0.zip) or clone the repository:
+To download the application you can clone the repository:

 ```
 $ git clone https://github.com/couchbaselabs/try-cb-java.git